 Classroom provision for pupils with SEND: checklist

-Download our checklist to evaluate classrooms as suitable learning environments for pupils with SEND, including ASD and PMLD.
-See how other teachers and schools manage their classrooms to maximise opportunities for these pupils.
+Download our checklist to evaluate classrooms as suitable learning environments for pupils with SEND, including dyslexia, autism spectrum disorder (ASD) and profound and multiple learning difficulties (PMLD).
+Learn how to arrange classrooms to maximise opportunities for all pupils.

 Use our checklist to evaluate your provision

 The questions are intended as a general guideline, but you should also consider how the classroom meets the particular needs of the pupils using it.

 Our checklist includes extra considerations for pupils with: